Polykleitos

 Leochares (Active 340-320 BCE)

-Polykleitos consciously worked to create a new approach to sculpture and wrote a treatise (Kanon) to explain his methods and principles.
+Polykleitos consciously worked to create a new approach for Greek sculpture and wrote a treatise (Kanon) to explain his methods and principles.
 Using these principles he designed the 'perfect' sculpture known as the Kanon of Polykleitos.
 The sculpture emphasised a counterbalance of tension and relaxation through shoulder and hip movement - known as chiastic balance.
 The bronze has not survived but references to it in antiquarian books imply that its main principle was the expression of the Greek word 'symmetria'.

 Standard Proportions For Sculptures